Secure Coding Guidelines

 Using the "strict mode"

-Using the JavaScript's strict mode will prevent miscoding and will make your code more secure.
-For details on strict mode, refer to the MDN document (External link) .
+Using JavaScript's strict mode will prevent miscoding and will make your code more secure.
+For details on strict mode, refer to the following page on the MDN Web Docs :

 Main features of the strict mode: